TwelvePercentHero/bingewatch/static/docs/testing.md

 ## Manual Testing

-I also created a series of user tests based on the **User Stories** found in **user-stories.md**.
+I also created a series of user tests based on the **User Stories** found in [user-stories.md](https://github.com/TwelvePercentHero/bingewatch/blob/master/static/docs/user-stories.md).
 These tests were carried out both by myself and a number of external users not involved in the development of the app.

-The test scripts for these manual user tests can be found in the PDF titled **test-scripts.pdf**.
+The test scripts for these manual user tests can be found in the PDF titled [test-scripts.pdf](https://github.com/TwelvePercentHero/bingewatch/blob/master/static/docs/test-scripts.pdf).